KevinIW/Speech-Emotion-Recognition/README.md

 3. **Gender Differences:** The model showed slight variations in performance between male and female speakers.

-4. **Speech vs. Song:** The model performed better on spoken emotional content compared to sung emotional content.

-5. **Intensity Impact:** Strong emotional expressions were generally recognized more accurately than subtle ones.
+4. **Intensity Impact:** Strong emotional expressions were generally recognized more accurately than subtle ones.

 ## Model Inference Examples